civctp2/civctp2/README.md

 This is the Apolyton version of the *Call to Power II* (CTP2) source code based on the released source code from Activision, that did not include the patch.
 The code has been stripped of comments, but is otherwise complete as far as Activision's code goes.
 It was originally built with Microsoft Visual Studio 6.0.
 In the mean time the Apolyton code was modified so that it works with later versions.
 This version also builds on Linux (i386 and x86_64), Ubuntu, Pandora, and Pyra.

-On Linux, CTP2 builds as 32 and 64 bit application, on Windows only as 32 bit application.
-To allow 64 bit builds on Windows, assembler code and the Miles Sound System library needs to be replaced.
+On Linux and Windows, CTP2 builds as 32 and 64 bit application, these use SDL2 for display.
+On Windows also legacy Direct X builds are available.
+These are mainly for reference to check that the SDL port is complete.
+The Direct X versions build as 32 and 64 bit versions.
+However, CTP2 requires 16 bpp graphics support, which is only available for 32 bit programs, and thus 64 bit CTP2 Direct X versions refuse to start.

 Note that the game files are not included in this repository, you can get them from the original CD or from the [GoG version](https://www.gog.com/game/call_to_power_2).